hashbang/shell-server/README.md

 The following will get you a standalone shell-server locally to develop on.

-You will need a #! account to use these, as they authenticate users against our NSS services by default.
+You will normally need a #! account to use these, as they authenticate users against our NSS services by default.

 These are intended to mirror the flow of you setting up a federated server as per the [Deployment] section of this Readme.